 1. Minnesota’s economy is a mixed bag.

-Minnesota is tied for 11th place when you rank states by their unemployment rate.
-Minnesota’s is the 11th-lowest, at just 4%.
-There are some strong worker-friendly policies in place and the minimum wage for large employers is $9.50.
+Minnesota has the lowest unemployment rate in July 2022 (1.80%).
+There are some strong worker-friendly policies in place and the minimum wage for large employers is $10.59.
 On the other hand, Minnesota is struggling to attract new residents, and economic projections for private-sector employment and productivity rates in the state are underwhelming.

 Minnesota is also home to some of the top financial advisor firms in the Midwest.